azavea/raster-vision/docs/rv2/setup.rst

 Using the Docker images published for Raster Vision makes it easy to use a fully set up environment.
 We have tested this with Docker 18, although you may be able to use a lower version.

-Docker images are published to `quay.io/azavea/raster-vision <https://quay.io/repository/azavea/raster-vision>`_.
+The images we publish include plugins and dependencies for using Raster Vision with PyTorch, and AWS S3 and Batch.
+These are published to `quay.io/azavea/raster-vision <https://quay.io/repository/azavea/raster-vision>`_.
 To run the container for the latest release, run:

 .. code-block:: console

-   > docker run --rm -it quay.io/azavea/raster-vision:pytorch-0.10 /bin/bash
+   > docker run --rm -it quay.io/azavea/raster-vision:pytorch-0.11 /bin/bash

-You'll likely need to mount volumes and expose ports to make this container fully useful; see the `docker/run <https://github.com/azavea/raster-vision/blob/0.10/docker/run>`_ script for an example usage.

-There are Raster Vision backends for PyTorch and Tensorflow -- the Tensorflow ones are being sunsetted.
-We publish separate Docker images with the dependencies necessary for using the PyTorch and Tensorflow backends, and there are CPU and GPU variants for the Tensorflow images.
 There are also images with the `-latest` suffix for the latest commits on the ``master`` branch.
-The available images include:

-* ``quay.io/azavea/raster-vision:tf-gpu-0.10`` and ``quay.io/azavea/raster-vision:tf-gpu-latest``
-* ``quay.io/azavea/raster-vision:tf-cpu-0.10`` and ``quay.io/azavea/raster-vision:tf-cpu-latest``
-* ``quay.io/azavea/raster-vision:pytorch-0.10`` and ``quay.io/azavea/raster-vision:pytorch-latest``
+You'll likely need to mount volumes and expose ports to make this container fully useful; see the `docker/run <https://github.com/azavea/raster-vision/blob/0.11/docker/run>`_ script for an example usage.

 You can also base your own Dockerfiles off the Raster Vision image to use with your own codebase.
-See the Dockerfiles in the `Raster Vision Examples <https://github.com/azavea/raster-vision-examples>`_ repository.
+See the Dockerfiles in the `Raster Vision Examples <https://github.com/azavea/raster-vision-examples>`_ repository for an example.

 Docker Scripts
 ~~~~~~~~~~~~~~

-There are several scripts under `docker/ <https://github.com/azavea/raster-vision/tree/0.10/docker>`_ in the Raster Vision repo that make it easier to build the Docker images from scratch, and run the container in various ways.
+There are several scripts under `docker/ <https://github.com/azavea/raster-vision/tree/0.11/docker>`_ in the Raster Vision repo that make it easier to build the Docker images from scratch, and run the container in various ways.
 These are useful if you are experimenting with changes to the Raster Vision source code.

-After cloning the repo, you can build all the Docker images using:
+After cloning the repo, you can build the Docker image using:

 .. code-block:: console

-    > docker/build
+    > docker/build --pytorch

 Before running the container, set an environment variable to a local directory in which to store data.